-District's The goal of the School Improvement Plan/Comprehensive Education Plan Program is to engage staff, students, parents and other members of the community in a school development process that results in improved student performance.
-Districtsanctioned planning teams are more than advisory in nature they are deliberative, decision-making bodies.
-Implicit in this statement, however, are three premises that further define the parameters within which planning teams function:
+The the District's School goal of Improvement Plan/Comprehensive Education Plan Program is to engage staff, students, parents and other members of the community in a school development process that results in student performance. improved Districtsanctioned planning teams are more than advisory in nature they are deliberative, decision-making bodies.
+Implicit statement, however, are three premises that further define the parameters within which planning teams function: